dominiquedevriese/ogp-notes/modular_effects.md

 ### External effects are of direct importance.

-[AVM: I don't fully understand the difference.
-"breaking a representation invariant will only indirectly affect the correctness of the software as a whole" If a private method unexpectedly crashes on some range of inputs, it can directly affect clients of the class.
-I think I don't understand the way you use "indirectly" in this subsection.]
-[ES: If I understand correctly by "indirectly affect the correctness" you mean that breaking a representation invariant may or may not be observable depending on how the program is written (eg breaking an invariant on an object that is no longer displayed on screen).
-Meanwhile executing an external effect incorrectly will always be observable.
-I do not have a better way to formulate it though, maybe an extra example may make it more clear?]

 Some of the techniques that we have already seen in previous chapters enforce some kind of restriction on internal effects.
 For instance, representation invariants enforce that the effect of mutating the internal state of an object in a method never results in a new inconsistent state.
-When we use a representation invariant to constrain the internal effects of methods, this is not of direct importance in the sense that human users of the software or other systems it communicates with will never directly observe this internal state.
+When we use a representation invariant to constrain the internal effects of methods, this is not a problem in itself (the incorrect state in memory is not directly visible to users or other systems), but only when it later causes wrong output, incorrect behavior or program crashes.
+As such, representation invariants restrict internal effects, but this restriction is not a goal in itself.
-Instead, we only use representation invariants to make it easier to satisfy contracts, i.e. validate postconditions, preserve class invariants etc.
+It is only there to make it easier to satisfy contracts, i.e. validate postconditions, preserve class invariants and ultimately guarantee correct program behavior.
-[AVM: I don't understand the following sentence ("indirectly affect").]
-In this sense, representation invariants are only indirectly important: breaking a representation invariant will only indirectly affect the correctness of the software as a whole.
-Ultimately, internal effects are only ever a means to an end, an implementation detail that is unobservable to outside systems and humans and only used internally to implement methods.
+This is essentially because internal effects are just a means to an end, an implementation detail that is unobservable to outside systems and humans and only used internally to implement methods.

 As mentioned above, the situation is different for external effects: these are often the ultimate purpose of an application and directly observable to outside systems or humans.
 In other words, external effects are not just important indirectly but their correctness directly affects the correctness of software applications.